Saskatchewan Highway 55

-Highway 55 is a paved, undivided provincial highway in the Canadian province of Saskatchewan.
+Highway 55 is a paved, undivided provincial highway in Saskatchewan, Canada.
 It runs from the Alberta border west of Pierceland (where it continues as Alberta Highway 55) to Manitoba Provincial Road 283 west of The Pas, Manitoba.
 Highway 55 is about 685 km long and forms part of the interprovincial Northern Woods and Water Route.

 Attractions

 Several parks and points of interest are accessed from Highway 55.
 Some of these include: